sudomesh/disaster-radio-nodemcu/README.md

 First get an ESP8266.
 The easiest is to get one of the actual NodeMCU devices with a built-in USB interface.
 Flash the ESP8266 with a NodeMCU firmware using e.g. [nodemcu-pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher).
 For convenience a compiled firmware that works with this repository's code is included in the `firmware/` directory.

+See [wiki](../../wiki) for specific walk-throughs on getting ESP8266 ready.

 The firmware needs the following modules:

 * file